 Jerusalem Jewish Heritage Tour: Yeshivat Aish HaTorah

 Aish Hatorah is an Orthodox Jewish educational organization and Yeshiva.
 We would use our time there to elaborate on the diverse Jewish world and the different streams in Judaism today.
 Jewish learning goes centuries back to the Geonim period.
 I will try in our limited time visiting Aish Hatorah to shed some light and elaborate on the world of the Jewish Yeshiva as an institution.
 But also as a way to preserve Judaism and pass it from generation to generation.
-We will focus on the most magnificent ones in Europe in the 18th-19th centuries, now long gone; to the magnificent ones erected today all over the world like Torah VeYirah, a famous Hasidic Yeshiva in New York.
+We will focus on the most magnificent ones in Europe in the 18th-19th century, now long gone, to the magnificent ones erected today all over the world like Torah VeYirah, a famous Hasidic Yeshiva in New York.

 Jerusalem Jewish Heritage Tour: The Burnt House Museum